getherbie/start-website/README.md

 # Website Kickstarter for Herbie CMS

-## Install Herbie CMS using Composer
+## Installation

 You can start your new Herbie CMS website by using Composer.

-For the upcoming 2.x version:
+For the upcoming 2.x version with PHP 7.4, 8.0, 8.1:

     composer create-project getherbie/start-website:dev-master mywebsite

-For the stable 1.x version (only with PHP 5.x):
+For the stable 1.x version with PHP 5.x only:

     composer create-project getherbie/start-website mywebsite

-Composer installs a simple demo website including the needed dependencies into the `mywebsite` folder.
+This will install a simple demo website and all required dependencies.

+## Run website using built-in web server

-In your terminal go to the web directory and start the internal PHP webserver.
+In your terminal go to the web directory and start the built-in web server.

     cd mywebsite/web
     php -S localhost:8888 index.php

-Now, open the URL <http://localhost:8888> in your browser.
-Finished!
+Now, open <http://localhost:8888> with your browser.
+That’s all it takes!

-If you want to have additional console output or logging information, set the debug environment variable.
+If you need additional console output or logging information, set the debug environment variable.

     HERBIE_DEBUG=1 php -S localhost:8888 index.php

-If you want to debug using Xdebug (3.x), start the internal web server as follows.
+If you want to debug using Xdebug (3.x), start the web server as follows.

     XDEBUG_MODE=debug php -S localhost:8888 index.php

 For this to work, Xdebug must of course be installed.

-## Install Herbie CMS using Docker
+## Run website using Docker

-You can find the Docker configuration files here:
+The Docker configuration files can be found here:

 ```
 docker-compose.yml